Billy the Puppet: Saw 3D

 Billy appears in Saw 3D.
 He gives Brad and Ryan instructions for their trap in person (and is covered in Dina's blood when she is killed by the trap), does the same for Bobby Dagen's second test, and appears on videotape for the others.
 When Hoffman goes to his hideout after killing Jill Tuck with the reverse bear trap, multiple Billy heads can be seen.
 Billy's final appearance is in Hoffman's secret hideout at the end of the film; Hoffman blows it up, destroying Billy in the explosion.

 Jigsaw

-Billy appears in Jigsaw.
-This time, he has illuminated eyes.
+Billy appears in Jigsaw with illuminated red eyes.
 He appears on his tricycle with a letter around his neck with the word "Confess" written on it.
 He later appears on a videotape with his eyes illuminated, explaining to Ryan how he can save Anna and Mitch before they are buried alive in grain.

 Spiral

 A photograph of Billy is seen in Spiral, while the film's Jigsaw copycat killer and main antagonist, Billy Emmerson (portrayed by Max Minghella as an adult and Leonidas Castrounis as a child) is named in tribute to the puppet.
-Masquerading as police detective "William Schenk", Emmerson showcases his own new puppet inspired by both Billy and the pig motif of the previous films.
+Masquerading as police detective "William Schenk", Emmerson showcases his own new puppet "Mr. Snuggles", inspired by both Billy and the pig motif of the previous films.

+Saw X

+After Valentina failed her test, Amanda tases Mateo and restrains him on a wheelchair, putting an open mask around his head and an electrical circuit around his torso.
+Afterwards, Mateo was reeled into the warehouse lobby with the rest of the group and was set next to a television, showing a live feed of a camera above his head, where some hair is shaved off in preparation for Mateo's test.
+Moments later, Billy enters on his signature tricycle, reeling a tray of various surgery tools consisting of a scalpel, a bone drill, forceps, and other tools, along with the tape recorder with a "Play Me" message on the tape.

+After Mateo fails his test, Billy appears next to Gabriela with a similarly marked "Play Me" tape around his neck ready for her game to commence.